Natural regions of Colombia: Andean Region

 The Andes mountains form the most populous region of Colombia and contain the majority of the country's urban centres.
 They were also the location of the most significant pre-Columbian indigenous settlement.
-Beyond the Colombian Massif in the south-western departments of Cauca and Nariño, the Colombian Andes divide into three branches known as "cordilleras" (from the Spanish for rope): the Cordillera Occidental, running adjacent to the Pacific coast and including the city of Cali; the Cordillera Central, running up the centre of the country between the Cauca and Magdalena river valleys (to the west and east respectively) and including the cities of Medellín, Manizales and Pereira; and the Cordillera Oriental and Perijá Mountains, extending north east towards the Guajira Peninsula, and including Bogotá, Bucaramanga and Cúcuta.
+Beyond the Colombian Massif in the south-western departments of Cauca and Nariño, the Colombian Andes divide into three branches known as "cordilleras" (from the Spanish for rope): the Cordillera Occidental, running adjacent to the Pacific coast and including the city of Cali; the Cordillera Central, running up the centre of the country between the Cauca and Magdalena river valleys (to the west and east respectively) and including the cities of Medellín, Manizales and Pereira; and the Cordillera Oriental and Perijá Mountains, extending north-east towards the Guajira Peninsula, and including Bogotá, Bucaramanga and Cúcuta.

-The climate and vegetation of the region vary considerably according to altitude, but as a) and tierra fría (cold land, 2000 to 3000 m), which include the most productive land and the majority of the population; and the alpine conditions of the zona forestada (forested zone, 3200 to 3900 m), páramos (3900 to 4600 m) and tierra helada (frozen land, 4600 m and above).
+The climate and vegetation of the region vary considerably according to altitude, but as a general rule the land can be divided into the tierra caliente (hot land) of river valleys and basins below 1000 m; the more temperate conditions of the tierra templada (temperate land, approximately 1000 to 2000 m) and tierra fría (cold land, 2000 to 3000 m), which include the most productive land and the majority of the population; and the alpine conditions of the zona forestada (forested zone, 3200 to 3900 m), páramos (3900 to 4600 m) and tierra helada (frozen land, 4600 m and above).